-Director Board Audit Committee Compensation Committee Investment Committee Nominating and Corporate Governance Committee
+Board Audit Committee Compensation Committee Investment Committee Nom./Corp.
+Gov. Committee

+Director

-Kapila K. Anand Member Chair Member
+Anand Member Chair Member

-Craig R. Callen Chair Member Chair Member
+Callen Chair Member Chair Member

+Egbuonu-Davis Member

-Barbara B. Hill Member Member Member
+Hill Member Member Member

-Kevin J. Jacobs Member
+Jacobs Member Member Member

-Edward Lowenthal Member Chair Member
+Lowenthal Member Chair Member

-C. Taylor Pickett Member Member
+Pickett Member Member

-Stephen D. Plavin Member Member Chair
+Plavin Member Member Chair

-Burke W. Whitman Member Member
+Whitman Member Member Member

-Effective immediately following the Annual Meeting, the Board of Directors appointed Mr. Whitman to the Compensation Committee and Mr. Jacobs to each of the Audit Committee and Investment Committee.
+Effective immediately following the Annual Meeting, the Board of Directors has appointed Dr. Egbuonu-Davis to the Nominating and Corporate Governance Committee.

-The Board of Directors held eleven meetings during 2020.
-Each member of the Board of Directors attended more than 75% of the meetings of the Board of Directors and of the committees of which such director was a member in 2020.
+The Board of Directors held six meetings during 2021.
+Each member of the Board of Directors attended more than 75% of the meetings of the Board of Directors and of the committees of which such director was a member in 2021.
 While we invite our directors to attend our annual meeting of stockholders, the Company currently does not have a formal policy regarding director attendance.
-Mr. Pickett chaired Omega's 2020 annual meeting of stockholders and was the sole representative of the Board of Directors at such meeting.
+Mr. Pickett chaired Omega's 2021 annual meeting of stockholders, and a total of six members of our Board of Directors virtually participated in our 2021 annual meeting of stockholders.